RackHD/docs/docs/rackhd/ubuntu_package_installation.rst

   cd RackHD/packer/ansible
   ansible-playbook -c local -i "local," rackhd_package.yml

-a.4.
+(4).
 Verify RackHD services

 All the services are started and have logs in /var/log/rackhd.
-Verify with ``ps aux | grep node``
+Verify with ``service on-[something] status``

-(b) Install/Configure with Step by Step Guide
+_`Install/Configure with Step by Step Guide`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-b.1.
+(1).
 Install the prerequisite packages:

 .. code::